Welcome to Greener Concrete, LLC

 Unlike traditional concrete, zeolite concrete continues to interact with atmospheric CO₂ even after curing.
 CO₂ diffuses into the concrete pores and reacts with calcium (Ca) in the zeolite concrete to form calcium carbonate (CaCO₃), a stable compound that remains locked in the concrete.
+Our zeolite concrete composite captures and stores atmospheric CO2 through a carbonation reaction.
+Once absorbed, the carbon further enhances the materials’ properties.

 Step-by-Step Breakdown